Thumbnail image: Kyle Tansley/Macaulay Library

 Migration season is a precarious time for birds, but we can make their journeys easier through a variety of simple actions.
 In this webinar, our expert panel of Cornell Lab staff share their tips to help migrating birds this fall.
 Discover what’s helpful (and in some cases what’s not so helpful) for birds visiting your gardens and outdoor spaces; hear advice on setting up winter roost boxes; and understand how to make human activities and structures safer for birds.

 - Take the self-pace online course Growing Wild: Gardening for Birds and Nature and discover how transform your yard into a year round sanctuary for birds.
-Use the code GardenMC22 at checkout to receive 40% off

 - Audubon’s Native Plant Database: Enter your US zip code for a customized list of plants and local resources including nurseries.